Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 Once ordered through the Unity Asset Store, assets can be downloaded through the Window -> Package Manager menu, by replacing, in the top Packages drop-down, the In Project entry by the My Assets one.
 After having selected an asset, use the Download button at the bottom-right of the screen.

-Then, to gain access to such downloaded assets, of course the simplest approach is to use the Unity editor; this is done by creating a project (ex: MyProject), selecting the aforementioned menu option (just above), then clicking on Import and selecting the relevant content that will end up in clear form in your project, i.e. in the UNIX filesystem with their actual name and content, for example in MyProject/Assets/CorrespondingAssetProvider/AssetName.
-We experienced reproducible freezes when importing resources.
+Then, to gain access to such downloaded assets, of course the simplest approach is to use the Unity editor; this is done by creating a project (e.g. MyProject), selecting the aforementioned menu option (just above), then clicking on Import and selecting the relevant content that will end up in clear form in your project, i.e. in the filesystem of the operating system with their actual name and content, for example in MyProject/Assets/CorrespondingAssetProvider/AssetName.
+Unfortunately we experienced reproducible freezes when importing some resources.

-Yet such Unity packages, once downloaded (whether or not they have been imported in projects afterwards) are files stored typically in the ~/.local/share/unity3d/Asset Store-5.x directory and whose extension is .unitypackage.
+Yet such Unity packages, once downloaded (whether or not they have been imported in projects afterwards) are just files that are stored typically in the ~/.local/share/unity3d/Asset Store-5.x directory and whose extension is .unitypackage.

 Such files are actually .tar.gz archives, and thus their content can be listed thanks to: